Shaymedina/DevOps-Web-Lab/README.md

  **Setup & Starting**

-- The command `vagrant up` in terminal will run the project.
+- The command `vagrant up` and `vagrant provision` in terminal will run the project.
 - You can now view the web1 from <http://192.168.100.20:80>
 - You can now view the web2 from <http://192.168.100.21:80>
 - Haproxy load balancer <http://192.168.100.10:9000/stats>